phalcon-orphanage/docs/en/reference/models.rst

 .. highlights::

     Never use a \\Phalcon\\Db\\RawValue to assign external data (such as user input) or variable data.
-The value of these fields is ignored when binding parameters to the query.
+The values of these fields are ignored when binding parameters to the query.
     So it could be used to attack the application injecting SQL.

 Dynamic Update